The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 I feel bad for those folks in coal country counting on this guy to fix things for them.
 He isn't going to.
 He isn't able to.
 It'll be pretty bitter when they realize that.

+Only reason why it's an issue at all is because it sounded good on the campaign trail for Trump's supporters.

+More specifically, it appealed to people in one of the regional subcultures (Appalachia) who are often a swing vote.
+They mostly vote Republican these days, but they've never been closely tied to either of the two major parties, and Trump had to lock them down in order to shore up the fact that his support was weak in other traditionally-Republican subcultures (though he was helped by the fact that his opponent's support was weak in important traditionally-Democrat subcultures).

-Electoral Democracy (Score:2)
+Electoral Democracy (Score:4, Insightful)

+Should 1.6% of the population of California have more say in the national government than 100% of the population of Wyoming?
+Should 2.4% of the population of Texas be able to negate the voice of 100% of Vermont?

+"US" stands for "United States" Both the legislative branch of government and the national election system were created to provide a balance so that high population states could not impose their will on low population states via the U.S. government.

 Make gasoline from coal (Score:2)